aidanreilly/sines/README.md

 ### Optional

-Control individual sine wave amplitudes with 16n or other midi controller.
+Control individual sine wave amplitudes and other parameters with 16n or other midi controller.
 Controls are mapped from the norns parameters page.